 - Contributions earmarked for relief of a particular individual or family are not tax deductible, even if they are made to a qualified charitable organization.
 Ask whether the charitable contribution is tax deductible, and verify with your tax advisor or the IRS.
 The fact that a charity has a tax identification number does not necessarily mean your contribution is tax deductible.
 Ask for a receipt showing the amount of the contribution and stating that it is tax deductible.

 If you wish to establish a fund to assist victims of a tragedy, be especially careful to respect the wishes of the victim’s family and friends.
-The law requires that you have written permission to use the names or photographs of any person or organization in your fundraising appeals, and you may also have to register with your state charity regulator before any solicitations occur.
 Be specific and transparent about how the funds will help victims or their families and how quickly collected funds will be distributed.
 Be clear in your fundraising appeal from the beginning if there are multiple purposes for the funds, such as funding future community needs related to the tragedy.
 Many donors give with the expectation that all funds will be distributed quickly and solely to victims and their families.
 If you would like to file a complaint regarding a nonprofit corporation, charitable asset or charitable trust matter, please click here: Charity Complaint Form.